 Here’s an example of what our feedback tool looks like:

 Here’s an example of a customer satisfaction survey from Vero.
 These surveys can uncover insights on any bottlenecks or hang-ups your visitors may experience on your landing page:

 Once you have the truth about your usability and landing page offer, you can tailor your landing page copy to address any concerns you may have learned from your visitors to help make the conversion process a seamless experience.

 By following these steps in the landing page copywriting blueprint, you should be well on your way to finding your ideal conversion goal.

-Focusing on your goal, knowing your traffic sources, testing copy length, lessening visitor anxiety and gathering feedback are all important steps that can lead you in the right path to your valued conversion treasure.
+Focusing on your goal, knowing your traffic sources, testing copy length, lessening visitor anxiety, and gathering feedback are all important steps that can put you on the right path toward conversion treasure.